 Hire And Reward Car Insurance

-A quick way to compare Hire and Reward Insurance, including cover often relevant for couriers, delivery drivers and other paid transport work, with quotes from a range of leading UK providers.*
+Compare Hire and Reward Insurance for courier, delivery, private hire and other paid transport work, including hire and reward van insurance, with quotes from a range of leading UK providers.*

 Finding the Right Hire and Reward Insurance

-Hire and Reward Insurance is usually associated with work where a vehicle is used to carry goods or passengers for payment.
-That can include courier work, parcel delivery, food delivery and some other paid driving roles.
-If you use a vehicle in that way, standard private or everyday business motoring cover may not reflect the job being done, so it can help to compare specialist hire and reward insurance or hire and reward van insurance wording more closely.
+Hire and Reward Insurance is usually linked to work where a car, van, scooter or motorbike is used to carry goods or passengers for payment.
+That can include courier work, parcel delivery, food delivery, private hire driving and other paid transport roles where the journey itself is part of the job.
+If a vehicle is being used in that way, standard private or ordinary business motoring cover may not match that use, so it can help to compare specialist hire and reward insurance or hire and reward van insurance wording carefully.
+Useful checks often include the type of work allowed, whether goods or passenger use is included, the vehicle class, mileage assumptions, exclusions, excesses and any limits that apply.

 Do I need Hire and Reward Insurance?

-If you use a car, van, scooter or motorbike to make deliveries, then you will usually need some form of delivery or hire and reward cover.
-This type of work often involves higher mileage, frequent stops and busy routes, so insurers may treat it differently from ordinary private use.
-If you are being paid to make deliveries in your car, for example, but only have standard private car insurance, that policy may not reflect that work and it may not include cover for the goods being carried in the vehicle.
+If you use a car, van, scooter or motorbike to make deliveries, carry parcels or transport passengers for payment, you may need some form of delivery or hire and reward cover.
+This kind of work can involve higher mileage, frequent stops, time-sensitive routes and regular use in traffic, so insurers may look at it differently from ordinary private use.
+If you are being paid to make deliveries in your car, for example, but only have standard private car insurance, that policy may not reflect that work and may not include cover for the goods being carried.
+That is why many people compare the wording carefully before starting, expanding or changing delivery work.

 Hire and Reward vs. Business Insurance